LucienCastle/loan-delinquency-prediction/Sagemaker-deployment/README.md

 6. Click on "Create Notebook Instance" to create the instance.

 ## Data Preprocessing
 Create a new notebook with **conda_tensorflow_p36** kernel.
 Import the required libraries and clean and preprocess the data as done earlier.
 You can create a simple ETL pipeline.
 Save the train and test sets to `train.csv` and `test.csv` respectively.
+Upload the the data to S3 bucket created earlier.

 ## Model Training
 Use the `train.py` as the training script which is fed to the SageMaker's Tensorflow Estimator.
 Follow the code in `loan-delinquency-ann.ipynb` to train the model.